Eldon, Missouri

 Eldon is a city in Miller County, Missouri, United States, located 30 mi southwest of Jefferson City.
-The population was 4,567 at the 2010 census.
+The population was 4,416 as of the 2020 census.

 History

 Eldon was platted in 1881, and according to tradition, named after a railroad official.
+The railroad closed down in 1980 and is proposed to be transformed into the extension of the Rock Island Trail.
 A post office called Eldon has been in operation since 1881.

 2019 tornado

 On the night of May 22, 2019, a tornado touched down west of Eldon.
 It came through Eldon damaging many homes and businesses.
-That same tornado struck Jefferson City later in the evening.
+The same tornado struck Jefferson City later in the evening.